mozilla/extension-activity-monitor/CONTRIBUTING.md

 #### Collecting Logs

 The extension receives each activity log in the form of an `object` from activityLog API.
 The activityLog API schema can be found [here](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json).

-The background page (backend part) subscribes the `browser.activityLog.onExtensionActivity` API event listener, which gets triggered with an activity log object passed as a parameter everytime an activity is found from any monitored extension.
-While monitoring other extensions, any newly installed extension is being monitored automatically.
+When the Activity Log page is opened via popup, it fetches the existing logs (if logs were collected before) from the background.
+While the Activity Log page is opened, it receives real-time logs from background and render them.
+It can send instructions to the background via `runtime.sendMessage` API to save logs to a JSON file, load logs from JSON file and clear logs.

 - ##### Live Logging

+  The backend subscribes to the `browser.activityLog.onExtensionActivity` API event to receive objects that describe the activity of the monitored extensions.
+While the monitor is active, any newly installed extension will be monitored automatically.

   The real-time logs are collected in the background and sent to Activity Log page while it is opened.
 The extension uses `runtime.sendMessage` API to communicate between background and Activity Log page.
 The [`sendLogs`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L25-L33) method is responsible for sending logs to Activity Log page.
 The Activity Log page listens for logs via [`runtime.onMessage`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L253-L265) event and render those in the [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/).

+  The logs remain alive in the background unless it receives the [`clearlogs`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L106) instruction from Activity Log page(frontend part).
+The background page also [sends the real-time logs](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L25) to Activity Log page.

 - ##### Loading / saving logs

-  It can save all the collected logs that are collected in the background to a JSON file.
-To save logs, the `saveLogs` instruction from [`save-load.js`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/save-load.js#L22-L27) is sent to the background where the save operation occurs.

-  The saved logs can be viewed by loading the JSON file.
-It will read the logs and create a new tab.
-The tab id along with the loaded logs are saved in the Background since we want to keep the loaded logs accessible on the same tab (where the logs were initially loaded) and delete the logs once that tab is closed, we temporarily store the [loaded logs by the tab id](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L6) in Background.

-  The Activity Log page initializes in the new tab by fetching the loaded logs from the Background with it's tab id and render them in a [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/).
-When the tab is closed, the loaded logs along with the tab id will be removed from Background.
+Live logs can be saved by exporting the collected logs as JSON, via `saveLogs` instruction from [`save-load.js`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/save-load.js#L22-L27).
+Previously saved logs can be loaded via loading a JSON file, which opens an instance of Activity Log page in a new tab loaded with logs from the JSON file.
+Note that, this instance of Activity Log page doesn't receive real-time logs (as it doesn't subscribe to `browser.runtime.onMessage` listener to listen for real-time logs).

 #### Rendering Logs

-The logs are being rendered using [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/) web component.
-While filters are being applied, any new log that doesn't match the applied filters will be rendered as hidden in [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/).
+The logs are rendered using the [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/) web component.
+Any new log that doesn't match the filters will be hidden.

 #### Filtering Log Entries

-Extension Activity Monitor offers the following filtering options-

-- Filter logs with extension id, view type, API name, API type.
-Whenever a new unknown identity is found in new logs, that is being added as a checkbox (checked by default) in the **View**.
-  - These filtering options use the [`filter-option`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-option) web component.
-- Filter logs with substring.
-  - It uses the [`filter-keyword`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-keyword) web component.
-- Filter logs with range of timestamp.
-It is implemented with the help of "context menu" in `log-view`.
-  - It uses the [`filter-timestamp`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-timestamp) web component.
-- Filter logs with tab id.
-  - When Activity Log page is opened through devtools panel, logs will be filtered by that tab's id.

-The filters are stored in **Model** of the Activity Log page.
+Individual log items can be hidden by user-defined filters.
+These filters are stored in the **Model** of the Activity Log page.
 A JSDoc explaining the filter object can be found [here](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L21-L38).
-Filters are only being changed by [`onFilterChanged`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L338-L347) method in **Controller**.
-Everytime a new filter is applied from **View**, the [filter object](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L6-L14) in **Model** gets updated.
-On the **View** side, the [`log-view` hides](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/web-component/log-view/log-view-element.js#L28-L34) the table rows that didn't match the applied filters.
+The **Model** is updated when the controller is notified of filter changes via [`onFilterChanged`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L338-L347).
+Ultimately, the [`log-view` hides](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/web-component/log-view/log-view-element.js#L28-L34) the table rows that didn't match the applied filters.
+The filters can be changed by the user via the following UI components:

+- [`filter-option`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-option) provides the UI to filter by individual properties of log entries (such as extension id, view type, API name, API type).
+The available filter values are derived from the logs collected so far.
+During live logging, new unknown filter values may appear and be appended to the filter UI.
+- [`filter-keyword`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-keyword) provides the UI to filter by substring.
+It searches the provided substring inside the `data` property of the log object.
+- [`filter-timestamp`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-timestamp) provides the UI to filter by timestamps.
+The timestamps filter can be applied by choosing "start time" or "stop time" or both (from the context menu) to hide the logs that don't fall in the chosen timestamp range.

+When Activity Log page is opened through devtools panel, logs will be filtered by that tab's id.
+This filter cannot be changed through the UI.

 ## Picking an issue